vahlkar/PCL/README.md

 The current version of PCL has been built with:

-   * Ubuntu 18.04 and 20.04 LTS: GCC C/C++ compiler 9.3.0.
+   * Ubuntu 20.04 LTS: GCC C/C++ compiler 10.3.0.
-   * FreeBSD 12.0: Clang C/C++ compiler, default system compiler version.
-   * macOS 11.3.1: Clang C/C++ compiler with Xcode 12.0.5, as provided by Apple.
+   * macOS 13.3.1: Clang C/C++ compiler with Xcode 14.3, as provided by Apple.
-   * Windows 10: Microsoft Visual C++ 2019 Community Edition.
+   * Windows 11: Microsoft Visual C++ 2022 Community Edition.

 This version of PCL requires a compiler with C++17 language support.